MarkChanner/pwa-weather-app/README.md

 # Progressive Web App Example

 This repo explores some Progressive Web App techniques to build a weather app.
-It is an extract from [this Google Developers tutorial][codelab].
-It uses a service worker to precache app resources, and caches weather data at runtime.
+It is an extract from [this Google Developers tutorial][codelab] which uses a service worker to precache app resources, and caches weather data at runtime.

 ## To Run